Protocols for the Administration of the

 Upon retirement from Pan American Airlines he became a research pilot for the National Aeronautics and Space Administration where he flew many airplanes including the F-18 Hornet.
 At age 71 he was still flying this Mach 2 supersonic airplane.
 Colonel Lewis joined the Civil Air Patrol as a Cadet in 1951 and remained a member until his death.
 Following his return from Vietnam he became the Commander of Civil Air Patrol’s San Francisco Group 20.
 He followed this as Commander of the California Wing and the Pacific Region.
 He was elected the National Vice Commander in 1993.
 He was the Director of Operations for Pacific Region when he passed away.
 Colonel Lewis was a “pilot’s pilot” with vast knowledge of aviation from Cessna 0-1 Bird Dogs to Boeing 747s.
 He was a friend and mentor to many in Civil Air Patrol.

 This scholarship is awarded yearly to one or more cadets in Pacific Region.
 Applicants must be at least 15 years of age as of May 1 in order to apply.
-The presentation of the award will be on the 28th of May each year, the anniversary of Colonel Lewis joining CAP.

 Funds donated to the scholarship are deposited in a special account at the National Headquarters, Civil Air Patrol, Maxwell AFB, Alabama.
 Donations are accepted year round.

 Applications will be accepted until May 1 each year.
 Send all applications by email email@example.com The selection committee will then have one month to choose the recipient.